MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/app-services/management.md

 If you use an App Service Environment, keep these considerations in mind:

 - **Cost.** App Service Environments are generally more expensive than multi-tenant App Service solutions because they offer a dedicated, single-tenant environment.
-You need to carefully consider your budget and make sure that an App Service Environments is the right choice for your organization.
+You need to carefully consider your budget and make sure that an App Service Environment is the right choice for your organization.
 - **Security and networking.** App Service Environments offer additional security features, like the ability to configure custom firewall rules.
 These features make them a good choice for organizations that have stringent security requirements.

 App Service provides a comprehensive set of operations management capabilities, enabling you to monitor, deploy, and manage your app effectively in the cloud.